samypr100/setup-dev-drive/README.md

 ### *drive-type*

+By default, this option is set to `Dynamic`.

 Determines the type of drive, `Fixed` or `Dynamic`.
 There are performance tradeoffs between both.
 For the purposes of this action `Dynamic` is used by default for flexibility.